Lymphoma: WHO classification

 The WHO classification, published in 2001 and updated in 2008, 2017, and 2022, is based upon the foundations laid within the "revised European–American lymphoma classification" (REAL).
-This system groups lymphomas by cell type (i.e., the normal cell type that most resembles the tumor) and defining phenotypic, molecular, or cytogenetic characteristics.
+This system groups lymphomas by cell type (i.e., the normal cell type that most resembles the tumor) and defines phenotypic, molecular, or cytogenetic characteristics.
 The five groups are shown in the table.
 Hodgkin lymphoma is considered separately within the WHO and preceding classifications, although it is recognized as being a tumor, albeit markedly abnormal, of lymphocytes of mature B cell lineage.

-Of the many forms of lymphoma, some are categorized as indolent (e.g. small lymphocytic lymphoma), compatible with a long life even without treatment, whereas other forms are aggressive (e.g. Burkitt's lymphoma), causing rapid deterioration and death.
+Of the many forms of lymphoma, some are categorized as indolent (e.g., small lymphocytic lymphoma), compatible with a long life even without treatment.
+Other forms are aggressive (e.g., Burkitt's lymphoma), causing rapid deterioration and death.
 However, most of the aggressive lymphomas respond well to treatment and are curable.
 The prognosis, therefore, depends on the correct diagnosis and classification of the disease, which is established after examination of a biopsy by a pathologist (usually a hematopathologist).